Member Guide

 Because all bills remain the responsibility of the Member, there may be a rare scenario where a paid bill is negotiated to a lower price AFTER crowdfunding, resulting in a refund to the Member.
 In this case, the Member must, in good faith, return any refunded money to the Crowd, to be used for crowdfunding other Member’s health events.

-Account Management
+Crowdfunding Account Management

-Missed Subscription Payments
+Missed Membership Fee Payments

 Canceling Your Membership

 If you decide to leave and want to rejoin CrowdHealth later, there is a minimum waiting period of six months (180 days) between your cancelation and the start of your new Membership.
+If you cancel your CrowdHealth Membership and decide to rejoin later, your previous Generosity Score will carry over to your new Membership.

-must be an active Member both at the time the expense is incurred AND at the time the expense is sent to the Community for crowdfunding.
+Please Note: For your expenses to be eligible for crowdfunding, you must be an active Member both at the time the expense is incurred AND at the time the expense is sent to the Crowd for funding.

 Member Manifesto